abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

     ..  only:: html

-        In the next section, we will see how the or-tools' CP solver tries to solve this problem, i.e. tries to find a solution to the mathematical model we will develop and explain in the sections :ref:`nqueen_problem` and :ref:`nqueen_implementation_basic_model` [#dont_need_to_know_model]_.
+        In the next section, we will see how the or-tools' CP solver tries to solve this problem.
+More precisely, how the solver will try to solve the model we will develop and explain in the sections :ref:`nqueen_problem` and :ref:`nqueen_implementation_basic_model` [#dont_need_to_know_model]_.

         ..  [#dont_need_to_know_model] We don't need to know the details of the model right now.

     ..  raw:: latex

-        In the next section, we will see how the or-tools' CP solver tries to solve this problem, i.e. tries to find a solution to the mathematical model we will develop and explain in sections~\ref{manual/search_primitives/nqueens:nqueen-problem} and
+        In the next section, we will see how the or-tools' CP solver tries to solve this problem.
+More precisely, how the solver will try to solve the model we will develop and explain in sections~\ref{manual/search_primitives/nqueens:nqueen-problem} and
         \ref{manual/search_primitives/basic_model_implementation:nqueen-implementation-basic-model}\footnote{
         We don't need to know the details of the model right now.}.

 ..  [#see_what_n_queens_problem_really_is]

     ..  only:: html